Ray Ford is keeping his eyes on the prize.

 Waiting for Davis to decide when he will fight again is starting to irk Roach.

-He still holds the WBA 130-pound title and could opt to defend it.
-Roach could also remain in the lightweight division even if his 12-round, 135-pound rematch with Davis doesn’t take place.
+Roach still holds the WBA 130-pound title and could opt to defend it.
+He could also remain in the lightweight division even if his rematch with Davis doesn’t take place.

-Only Roach knows if he would consider fighting Ford, but the 26-year-old Ford hopes to get that opportunity.
-His relationship with Roach is different than most, yet that doesn’t mean he’ll take it easy on his good friend if they meet up.
+Only Roach knows if he would consider fighting Ford, 26, who hopes to get that opportunity.
+His relationship with Roach is different from most, yet that doesn’t mean he’ll take it easy on his good friend if they meet up.

 “I’ll beat him,” Ford said while laughing.
 “That’s my boy, but I’ll beat him.”